neoxelox/shortr/README.md

 See [`makefile`](makefile) for further commands.

 ## Database
-The project uses the latest Postgres version available and automatically initializes a pgadmin4 instance [`localhost:5433`](localhost:5433) to navigate through the database.
-The default password is `postgres`.
+The project uses the latest Postgres version available and automatically initializes a pgadmin4 instance [`localhost:5433`](http://localhost:5433) to navigate through the database.
+The server group is called `URLs` and the default password is `postgres`.

 ## Model
 ```yaml